asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 tags: [code-quality]
 ---

 Coding conventions are a necessity on development teams, but unfortunately they are often overlooked.
 These conventions serve multiple purposes for a team.
-They foster a consistency in the code which has a positive affect on the overall code quality and enables a team to bring new developers up to speed quickly.
+They foster a consistency in the code which has a positive effect on the overall code quality and enables a team to bring new developers up to speed quickly.
 This code consistency also makes future development and maintenance significantly easier.
 Furthermore, the conventions provide a mechanism to determine team rules for building the software that go beyond just stylistic decisions and affect the design quality.
 These types of rules have a large impact on the quality of the code but also provide one of the first opportunities for a team to find its values and identity.

 <!--more-->

-If you are part of a new development team one of your primary focuses should be developing your team's coding conventions.
-If you are part of an existing team working without coding conventions, you have catch up work to do and I imagine the code reflects this.
+If you are part of a new development team, one of your primary focuses should be developing your team's coding conventions.
+If you are part of an existing team working without coding conventions, you have catch up work to do and I imagine the codebase you work in reflects this.
 Creating coding conventions should be an immediate priority.
-Operating with an agreed upon set of coding conventions addresses a lot of issues that commonly arise in development organizations.
+Operating with an agreed upon set of coding standards addresses a lot of issues that commonly arise in development organizations.
 Too often teams are too busy rushing to meet self-imposed deadlines to slow down and build a set of development standards and practices to improve the way they work.
-However, it is important to remember that **short-term pressure to go faster has the affect of making the entire organization slower over the long-term.**
+However, it is important to remember that **short-term pressure to go faster has the effect of making the entire organization slower over the long-term.**

 ##Style Guides

 The goal of adopting a single style is that the code reflects a certain professionalism.
 It looks like it could have been written by a single developer in a single sitting.
-This has far reaching affects when the team commits to this single style.
+When the team commits to this single style it provides several benefits, including making them more productive and able to spot and avoid bugs.

 I recommend that the first thing you do when coming up with coding conventions is adopt an existing style guide.
-This can help avoid a lot of discussions about the truly subjective parts of development.
+This can help avoid a lot of discussions about the truly subjective parts of software development.
 Remember for style standards, consistency is favored over any single approach.
-So if you prefer tabs to spaces, two spaces over four for tabstops, or a [K&R style variant ](https://en.wikipedia.org/wiki/Indent_style#K.26R_style) for curly braces, be flexible in the spirit of quickly coming to a consensus.
-Adopting a known style also has the benefit of having preset configuration options in IDEs.
-JavaScript linters also have the ability to enforce some of these styles for you.
+So if you prefer tabs to spaces, two spaces over four for tabstops, or a [K&R style variant](https://en.wikipedia.org/wiki/Indent_style#K.26R_style) for curly braces, be flexible in the spirit of quickly coming to a consensus.
+Adopting a known style also has the benefit of having preset configuration options in IDEs and enforcement in linters and other static analysis tools.

 The one style rule that I would include in my coding conventions document and not leave up to the style guide is variable naming.
-Specifically because older style guides may still use variable name encoding to convey the type and scope of variables.
-This goes beyond just style and affects the readability of the source code so I discuss this in the coding conventions.
+Primarily this is because older style guides may still use variable name encoding to convey the type and scope of variables.
+This goes beyond just style and affects the readability of the source code.

 ##Coding Standards